 The spies returned with a negative report about the land of Canaan’s frightening inhabitants, the nefilim: “We were as grasshoppers in our own eyes, and so we were in their (the nefilim’s) eyes, too.”
 They put themselves down and didn’t believe they and the Jewish people were capable of completing this mission.

 Grasshoppers are noisy, hoppy bugs, which, though reasonably inoffensive for an insect, are tiny.
 But a person who sees himself as being as small and insignificant as a grasshopper is not actually being humble.
 Authentic humility requires seeing your self as a human being—not a bug.
 Genuine humility is understanding that you are a real-life, imperfect person with all a person’s attendant human failings and flaws.
 A human being who is humbly and totally dependent on God for each breath you take.

 In order to have healthy self-esteem you also need to understand that you are a human being with a neshama, a soul, who was created in the image of God.
 Hashem has given you an essential life mission, a mission no one else but you is capable of completing.
 And, at the same time, if you have humility and holy, healthy self-esteem, you’ll realize that Hashem is the one who makes the mission possible.

 A grasshopper is not capable of this kind self-reflection.

 The spies didn’t recognize that they needed both qualities—that of their spiritual greatness as well as their lowliness and dependence on Hashem.
 If they had, they wouldn’t have seen themselves as grasshoppers.

-The good points the Rebbe refers to are our spiritual accomplishments, the mitzvos we do.
+The good points the Rebbe refers to are your spiritual accomplishments, the mitzvot you do.

-But, falsely viewing ourselves as low as grasshoppers lets us off the hook—by seeing ourselves (or others) as less than we are, we aren’t able to rise above our low expectations.
+But, falsely viewing yourself as low as grasshoppers lets you off the hook—by seeing yourself (or others) as less than you are, you won’t be able to rise above your low expectations.

 Remember: You are a person, not a grasshopper.